Formatting Help

 The thesis or project includes preliminary pages in the following order.
 The abstract, acknowledgments, table of contents, and list of tables/figures are heading level one.

-• Abstract: The abstract should not exceed 250 words (approximately 1.5 pages).
+• Abstract: The abstract should not exceed 250 words.
 Literature citations and footnotes are not used.
 Double space down from the heading and center your title.
 Your title should be single-spaced if it is longer than a single line.
 Double space down and center your name (first and last name).
 Triple space down and start the text (left justified).

 • Acknowledgments: Optional, unless your study was funded.